jexica-dev/Thyme/README.md

 ### Threats:

-Not being able to have enough time to complete the MVP.
+Not being able to have enough time to complete the Post-MVP.